5 Tips for Deaf People during COVID-19 Crisis

 Please scroll down for the BSL translation of this article.

-The COVID-19 global pandemic and the recent lockdown has forced most of us to change the way we live and creatively adapt to the crisis.
+The COVID-19 global pandemic and ongoing lockdown restrictions have forced most of us to change the way we live and creatively adapt to the crisis.

 Deaf and hard-of-hearing people living under the COVID-19 lockdown face a unique set of challenges.
 With every challenge, comes an opportunity and Coronavirus is no different.
 We can get through this.
 We all just need access to the right tools to do so.